eleonoragatti44/Bachelor-Thesis-Physics/README.md

-# Estimation of microwave optical systems' proprieties through neural networks
+# Estimation of microwave optical systems' proprieties using neural networks

 Bachelor Thesis at the Dept. of Physics, University of Milan, January-July 2020